Anurag1101/Portfolio_website/README.md

 - **Social Links:** Links to my `LinkedIn`, `GitHub`, and `WhatsApp` profiles.

-Features
+## Features:

-Responsive design for mobile and desktop devices.
+- Responsive design for mobile and desktop devices.

-Interactive navigation bar with active link highlighting.
+- Interactive navigation bar with active link highlighting.

-Scroll animations for section transitions.
+- Scroll animations for section transitions.

-Dynamic "Read More" functionality in the About Me section.
+- Dynamic "Read More" functionality in the About Me section.

-Social media icons for LinkedIn, GitHub, and WhatsApp.
+- Social media icons for LinkedIn, GitHub, and WhatsApp.

-Contact form to reach out directly to me.
+- Contact form to reach out directly to me.

 Technologies Used
 HTML5: For the structure of the website.
 CSS3: For styling the website, including layout and animations.